UWPCE-PythonCert/SystemDevelopment/slides_sources/source/metaclasses.rst

 The Singleton
 -------------

 One common use of metaclasses is to create a singleton.
-There is an example of this called singleton.py in the Exaples directory.
-However, meataclasses are not the only way to create a singleton.
+There is an example of this called singleton.py in the Examples directory.
+However, metaclasses are not the only way to create a singleton.
 It really depends on what you are trying to do with your singleton.

 http://python-3-patterns-idioms-test.readthedocs.io/en/latest/Singleton.html